Court of Directors

 (c) that the governance arrangements comply with relevant legislation, the recommendations of OSCR and best practice.

 A copy of the Supplementary Charter is available here:

 The Court Annual Report and Audited Accounts can be found at:

 The Operation of the Court of Directors

-The Court meets a minimum of four times a year as well as holding an annual strategy day.
+The Court meets a minimum of four times a year as well as holding an annual Strategy Day.
 To enable the Directors to cover the wide remit of their duties a robust committee system is in place with the following principal Committees who report to the Court of Directors.

 Court of Directors

-The Court of Directors encourages an open communications policy with all in the School Community.
+The Court of Directors encourage an open communications policy with all in the School Community.
 Court Directors attend a large number of events and are accessible to members of the school community if required.

-All candidates for joining the Court are approved by the Court of Directors following a recommendation from the Nomination Committee and based on criteria established by the Court to ensure that it maintains appropriate representation to undertaken its role effectively.
+All candidates for joining the Court are approved by the Court of Directors following a recommendation from the Nominations Committee and based on criteria established by the Court to ensure that it maintains appropriate representation to undertaken its role effectively.

 Clerk to the Court of Directors